Choosing a Payment Processor

 - "Are you PCI Level 1 certified?"
 (This is the highest level)

-- "Do I need to fill out a Self-Assessment Questionnaire, or does your integration handle that?"
+- "Do I need to fill out a Self-Assessment Questionnaire (SAQ), or does your integration handle that?"

 - "What fraud protection is included?"
-(Look for: 3D Secure, tokenization, fraud scoring)
+(Look for: 3D Secure, tokenization (replacing card numbers with secure tokens so you never store actual card data), fraud scoring)

 All-in-one providers handle most PCI compliance for you.
 If you use their hosted checkout or payment elements, you never touch raw card numbers, which dramatically reduces your compliance burden.